top of page

 The room, at first, is noisy since the outspoken ones would voice their concerns about not understanding a thing I said.
 But the room suddenly silences when they have to watch the intricacies of cutting the paper to fit, and they realize I am expecting them to follow.
 I can then refer back to this lesson months later when students need reminding to be 'mindful' when they are struggling.

-When doing this lesson in front of other teachers, they always mention how, "So-and-so, never pays attention, but with this lesson, he/she didn't take their eyes off of you!"
+When teaching this lesson in front of other teachers, they consistently mention how, "So-and-so never pays attention, but with this lesson, they didn't take their eyes off of you!"

-It is such a powerful lesson for support-staff to watch like counselors and Special Ed teachers.
-We often see the outcome of poor decision-making skills from our students, and watching it in action helps create a plan to guide these students out of detrimental mindsets.
-Support staff can see how their students' might need additional guidance to work on the child's belief systems that may be holding them back.
+It is a powerful lesson for support staff to observe, such as counselors and Special education teachers.
+We often see the outcome of poor decision-making skills in our students, and watching it in action helps us create a plan to guide them out of detrimental mindsets.
+Support staff can observe how their students may require additional guidance to address the child's belief systems that may be hindering their progress.

 Step 5: Create Authentic Writing For Content

 I always have my students write about these experiences.
-What an incredible way to make writing more meaningful and to give me written content to utilize for later writing lessons.
+What an incredible way to make writing more meaningful and provide me with written content to utilize in later writing lessons.

 Too often we ask students to write about things they have little experience, and expect them to come up with a non-refutable essay.
-Scaffolding their own writing toward a future lesson on persuasive writing or narrative writing makes the work more meaningful.
+Scaffolding their writing toward a future lesson on persuasive writing or narrative writing makes the work more meaningful and engaging.

 Prompts for Writing: